• Skip to primary navigation

 How to Keep Mashed Potatoes Warm

-Learn how to make roasted garlic buttery cream cheese mashed potatoes and how to keep them warm for up to FOUR HOURS!
+Learn how to make roasted garlic buttery cream cheese mashed potatoes and how to keep them warm for up to two hours!

 Ingredients